rsksmart/rif-relay/README.md

 #### Running some test and one of them throws: Error: listen EADDRINUSE: address already in use :::8090

 The relay server running in the background.
 Run the bash file `scripts/kill-relay-server.sh`

-#### Changes to the RSKJ node or changes in the `run.sh` script

-If you are using Docker, you should delete the old image using `docker image rm rsknode`

-Then delete the directory `rsknode/home/` and finally run `rsknode/run.sh` again (before this step you must download all the new changes).

 ## 7. Gas Station Network <a id="c07"></a>